cyprienmouton/game_of_life-Cyprien_Mouton-CDOF6/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request with improvements or bug fixes.

+## Contributor

+Elouan Quiniou

+## Update

+Generation Counter
+The simulation now displays a generation counter at the top of the grid.
+This counter increments with each new generation, allowing users to track the progression of the simulation over time.

 ## Author

 Cyprien Mouton